BDunham484/super-duper-broccoli/01-Class-Content/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 * `npm run client` starts the client without the server.

-* The web application can be installed from the web address provided by Heroku.
+* The web application can be installed from the web address provided by Render.

-* The web application is deployed using Heroku.
+* The web application is deployed using Render.

 ---